Greece Moments Greece Moments

 Astypalea Airport

 From Athens (ATH) to Astypalea (JTY), the flight takes only 50 to 60 minutes.
 Plan at least two hours of transfer time in Athens so that you don’t get stressed if your flight is delayed.
-By the way, only small propeller planes, of the turboprop type, fly to Astypalea, currently only from the airline SKY express.
+By the way, only small propeller planes of the turboprop type fly to Astypalea, currently exclusively with the airline SKY express.

 On the portal Skyscanner* you can find cheap flights to Astypalea: